TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 #### Create an API

-For the sake of this tutorial, create a new API by sending this Tyk OAS API Definition [https://bit.ly/39tnXgO](https://bit.ly/39tnXgO) to the Gateway API endpoint (this is an example and contains the very minimun required fields):
+For the sake of this tutorial, create a new API by sending this Tyk OAS API Definition [https://bit.ly/39tnXgO](https://bit.ly/39tnXgO) to the Gateway API endpoint (this is an example that contains the very minimal required fields):

 | Property     | Description            |
 |--------------|------------------------|